 - by withholding information or documents that would have been able to influence the decision-making adversely;

-(d) Has destroyed or thrown away, presumably in bad faith, his or her identity card or travel document that would have been helpful in establishing his or her identity of nationality;
+- Has destroyed or thrown away, presumably in bad faith, their identity card or travel document that would have been helpful in establishing their identity of nationality;

-(e) Makes clearly incoherent, contradictory, clearly false or obviously unlikely statements contradicting the duly substantiated information related to the country of origin that makes it clear that, on the basis of his or her application, he or she is not entitled to recognition as a refugee or beneficiary of subsidiary protection;
+- Makes clearly incoherent, contradictory, clearly false or obviously unlikely statements contradicting the duly substantiated information related to the country of origin that makes it clear that, on the basis of their application, they are not entitled to recognition as a refugee or beneficiary of subsidiary protection;

-(h) Entered into the territory of Hungary unlawfully or extended his or her period of residence unlawfully and failed to submit an application for recognition within a reasonable time although he or she would have been able to submit it earlier and has no reasonable excuse for the delay;
+- Entered into the territory of Hungary unlawfully or extended their period of residence unlawfully and failed to submit an application for recognition within a reasonable time although they would have been able to submit it earlier and has no reasonable excuse for the delay;

-(j) For a serious reason may pose a threat to Hungary’s national security or public order, or he or she was expelled by the alien policing authority due to harming or threatening public safety or the public order.
+- For a serious reason may pose a threat to Hungary’s national security or public order, or they were expelled by the alien policing authority due to harming or threatening public safety or the public order.

-The application cannot be rejected solely on the grounds of failing to submit an application within a reasonable time.3
+The application cannot be rejected solely on the grounds of failing to submit an application within a reasonable time.

-In accelerated proceedings, the IAO, with the exception of the case when the applicant originates from the safe country of origin, shall assess the merits of the application for recognition in order to establish whether the criteria for recognition as a refugee or beneficiary of subsidiary protection exist.4
+In accelerated proceedings, the NDGAP, with the exception of the case where the applicant originates from a safe country of origin, shall assess the merits of the application for recognition in order to establish whether the criteria for recognition as a refugee or beneficiary of subsidiary protection exist.

-In the event of applying accelerated procedure to an applicant originating from safe country of origin, the applicant, when this fact is communicated to him or her, can declare immediately but within 3 days at the latest why in his or her individual case, the specific country does not qualify as a safe country of origin.5 Where the safe country of origin fails to take over the applicant, the refugee authority shall withdraw its decision and continue the procedure.6
+In the event of applying an accelerated procedure to an applicant originating from a safe country of origin, the applicant, when this fact is communicated to them, can declare immediately but within 3 days at the latest why in their individual case, the specific country does not qualify as a safe country of origin.
+Where the safe country of origin fails to take over the applicant, the determining authority shall withdraw its decision and continue the procedure.

-Besides, despite the possibility to request for the suspension of the execution of the expulsion, the IAO starts the execution of the expulsion procedure before the 7 days available for submitting an appeal against the negative decision in accelerated procedures or inadmissible cases.
-As a result, asylum seekers are immediately brought to immigration detention, which was also the case in the above mentioned examples.
-The IAO claims that if a person requests for suspension of the execution of the expulsion, they would not start to execute expulsion until a decision on the suspensive effect is taken by the court.
-However, in practice, asylum seekers are not informed about the possibility to request the suspension of the expulsion and, even when informed, they do not understand the significance of this information.
-In all cases where suspensive effect is not automatic, it is difficult to imagine how an asylum seeker will be able to submit a request for the suspension of his or her removal as he or she is typically without professional legal assistance and subject to an unreasonably short deadline to lodge the request.
-Further exacerbating asylum seekers’ positon, the rules allowing for a request to grant suspensive effect to be submitted are not found in the Asylum Act itself, but they emanate from general rules concerning civil court procedures.
+Besides, despite the possibility to request the suspension of the execution of the expulsion, the NDGAP starts the execution of the expulsion procedure before the 7 days available for submitting an appeal against the negative decision in accelerated procedures or inadmissible cases.
+As a result, asylum seekers are immediately brought to immigration detention.
+The NDGAP claims that if a person requests the suspension of the execution of the expulsion, they would not start to execute expulsion until a decision on the suspensive effect is taken by the court.
+However, in practice, asylum seekers are not informed of the possibility to request the suspension of the expulsion and, even when informed, they do not understand the significance of this information.
+In all cases where suspensive effect is not automatic, it is difficult to imagine how an asylum seeker will be able to submit a request for the suspension of their removal as they are typically without professional legal assistance and subject to an unreasonably short deadline to lodge the request.
+Further exacerbating the asylum seekers’ position, the rules allowing for a request to grant suspensive effect to be submitted are not found in the Asylum Act itself, but emanate from general rules concerning civil court procedures.

-15 days for processing a first-time asylum application is – as a general rule – insufficient time period for ensuring the indispensable requirements of such a procedure, including finding the right interpreter, conducting a proper asylum interview, obtaining individualised and high-quality country information, obtaining – if necessary – medical or other specific evidence, and an eventual follow-up interview allowing the asylum seeker to react on adverse credibility findings or legal conclusions.
-This extremely short deadline is therefore in breach of EU law, which requires reasonable time limits for accelerated procedures, “without prejudice to an adequate and complete examination being carried out” and to the applicant’s effective access to basic guarantees provided for in EU asylum legislation.9
+15 days to process a first-time asylum application is – as a general rule – an insufficient time period to ensure the indispensable requirements of such a procedure, including finding the right interpreter, conducting a proper asylum interview, obtaining individualised and high-quality country information, obtaining – if necessary – medical or other specific evidence, and an eventual follow-up interview allowing the asylum seeker to react on adverse credibility findings or legal conclusions.
+This extremely short deadline is therefore in breach of EU law, which requires reasonable time limits for accelerated procedures, ‘without prejudice to an adequate and complete examination being carried out’ and to the applicant’s effective access to basic guarantees provided for in EU asylum legislation.

-Also in contradiction to the relevant EU rule, the amended Hungarian law does not set forth any specific safeguard that would prevent the undue application of accelerated procedures to asylum seekers in need of special procedural guarantees.10
+Also, in contradiction to the relevant EU rule, Hungarian law does not provide any specific safeguard that would prevent the undue application of accelerated procedures to asylum seekers in need of special procedural guarantees.

 The rules governing the appeal in accelerated procedure are the same as in case of inadmissible decisions (see section on Admissibility Procedure).